amd/aocl-crypto/lib/compat/ipp/README.md

 # Instructions to Build/Use ippcp plugin

-<font color="red">Warning : This document is still under construction, please read the details below carefully as it might be little ambiguous.</font>
+<span style="color:red">Warning : This document is still under construction, please read the details below carefully as it might be little ambiguous.</span>

 ## Building